These days, perhaps ever, does anyone use the words “healthy and balanced” in the same sentence as “governance”? Sadly, the answer is no.

 (Tao Teh Ching, 54)

 When we unpack these verses, an attitude of respect for the people and their virtue is revealed as the way governance is best realized.
-When trust prevails in a town, in a community, good choices for the benefit of all also prevail.
+When trust prevails in a community, good choices for the benefit of all also prevail.

 Challenges to intelligent, wise leadership are often subconscious